Ekultek/HacApt/README.md

 # HacApt

 HacApt is a package manager for hackers built by hackers that focuses on the installation of information security tools.
+HacApt is built with security in mind so everything is done over Tor connections.